Joaos3092/Genetic-data-analysis/README.md

 greater part by the need to study the relation between statistcis that describe structure in data.
 Metrics to describe structure vary across fields of research.
 Here, the focus is on the description of genetic data.

-Use NBviewer directly to explore the [notebook library](https://nbviewer.jupyter.org/github/SantosJGND/Genetic-data-analysis/tree/master/)
+Use NBviewer directly to explore the [notebook library](https://nbviewer.jupyter.org/github/SantosJGND/Genetic-data-analysis/tree/master/).
+[NBviewer](https://nbviewer.jupyter.org/) supports the 2D images produced in the scripts (copy-paste the url of a notebook onto the tab provided).

 ## I. Binary samples.
 Population distribution and identification.